AlttiRi/tags-line-generator/README.md

 Since it's aimed to be used for as a filename part, by default, the generator limits the result tag line length up to 120 characters.
 The last tag are not cut.
 If some tag is too long to be fitted in the length limit the generator looks for the follow tags.

-Once the `TagLineGenerator` is created `generateLine` method can be used multiple times with the different property objects:
+Once the `TagLineGenerator` is created, `generateLine` method can be used multiple times with the different props objects:

 ```js
 const result2 = tagLineGen.generateLine(propsObject2);